Secarian/GoWDOS/src/web/NotepadA/README.txt

 2. Preview editied file in new tab or floatWindow
 3. Change theme, font size and search for keywords
 4. Color picker (supported by plugins)
-5. ArOZ Online CSS documentation and icon list
+5. WDOS Online CSS documentation and icon list

 # File Opening
-NotepadA supports standard ArOZ Online file opening method which accepts filename and filepath pass in via "index.php" and "embedded.php"
+NotepadA supports standard WDOS Online file opening method which accepts filename and filepath pass in via "index.php" and "embedded.php"
 FloatWindow pass-in is not supported.

 (C)IMUS Laboratory 2018-2019